MaiaBlanco/maiablanco.github.io/resume.md

 *Software Engineering Institute, AI Division, Pittsburgh PA*

 - Collaborated with researchers at the AI Division of the SEI to design high-performance subroutines for graph traversal primitives in the [GraphBLAS Template Library (GBTL)](https://github.com/cmu-sei/gbtl).
-- GraphBLAS is a community-driven effort to standardize the computational building blocks of graph algorithms
 - GraphBLAS defines an API that enables users and developers to separate concerns of developing algorithms from writing efficient and performant code.

 `Summer 2019`